Serbirial/PokecordCatcher426463/README.md

 ---------------------------------------------------------------------

 Questions:
-  * Q:how do i know if i'm safe and you'll not steal my token?
+  * Q: How do i know if i'm safe and you'll not steal my token?
-  * A:you have the full source code , analyze it or ask your "Developer Friend" to check for unusual activities
+  * A: You have the full source code, analyze it or ask your "Developer Friend" to check for unusual activities.

-  * Q:who are you?
+  * Q: Who are you?
-  * A:i am someone who cares about you all :) and also because i don't like miles >:(
+  * A: I am someone who cares about you all :) and also because i don't like miles >:(

-  * Q:i can't run the bot . how do i get it to run?
+  * Q: I can't run the bot. how do i get it to run?
-  * A:i've told you enough to get you started running the bot. ask your friends for help if u still have issues
+  * A: I've told you enough to get you started running the bot. ask your friends for help if you still have issues.

-  * Q:Will i get banned for using this ?
+  * Q: Will i get banned for using this?
-  * A: currently the script is undetectable || change the prefix and timer on settings.json if u wanna be sure
+  * A: Currently the script is undetectable. || change the prefix and timer on settings.json if you wanna be sure.

 ps- if you wanna support me check out the addresses below ^_^
 ---------------------------------------------------------------------